Musicals101.com

 Cast: Mary Martin, John Raitt, William O’Neal, Reta Shaw

-Martin & Raitt finished off a smash hit national tour of Annie Get Your Gun with this broadcast, and a good time was had by all.
+Martin & Raitt finished off a successful national tour of Annie Get Your Gun with this broadcast, and a good time was had by all.
 You might not think Martin was a likely successor to Merman, but this Texas native is sensational as Oakley.
 If you can dig up a pirate copy, its well worth seeing.
 (The Raitt-Martin cast album is on CD but suffers from major cuts in the score.)

 Junior Miss